 RED FLAG – “I try to get as many leads as possible filling up the top of the funnel for sales to process.”

-4. Please walk me through your current drip campaign logic – A “drip campaign” is an email marketing campaign which is used to build a relationship between your company and your customer.
+A “drip campaign” is an email marketing campaign that is used to build a relationship between your company and your customer.
 This process is called lead nurturing.
 The idea behind it is that by staying top of mind, your database prospects will come to you as soon as a need for your product or service arises again.

 RED FLAG – “I try to get as many conversions as possible filling up the top of the funnel for sales to process.”

 Whether you agree with this yourself or not remember, you discovered this campaign by testing.
 What else is out there that will put this campaign to shame?

 GOOD ANSWER – “Yes, absolutely.
 You will eventually find a better performing campaign through testing.”